exercism/ruby/exercises/concept/lasagna/.docs/introduction.md

 # MY_FIRST_CONSTANT = "Some String"
 ```

+## Classes

 Ruby is organised into classes.
 Classes are defined using the `class` keyword followed by the name of the class.
 Objects are generally created by instantiating classes using the `.new` method.
 For example:

 ```ruby
 # Define the class